Jean-Rémy Moët: After the fall of Napoleon

 Following Napoleon's abdication, the region of Champagne was occupied by Russian soldiers of the Sixth Coalition.
 In retaliation for Napoleon's earlier conquest, the Champenois were subjected to large fines and ordered to pay requisitions.
 Most of Champagne's cellars were plundered.
 Moët's was particularly hard hit, with more than 600,000 bottles emptied by the Russian encampment.
 Instead of resisting, Moët told his friends "All of those soldiers who are ruining me today will make my fortune tomorrow.
 I'm letting them drink all they want.
 They will be hooked for life and become my best salesmen when they go back to their own country."

-Moët's words were prophetic as in the ensuing years, the House of Moët saw a boom in sales and prestige with clients from around the world visiting their cellars and making purchases including the former Napoleonic foes Arthur Wellesley, 1st Duke of Wellington, Frederick William III of Prussia, William II of the Netherlands, Francis II, Holy Roman Emperor and Csar Alexander I of Russia.
+Moët's words were prophetic as in the ensuing years, the House of Moët saw a boom in sales and prestige with clients from around the world visiting their cellars and making purchases including the former Napoleonic foes Arthur Wellesley, 1st Duke of Wellington, Frederick William III of Prussia, William II of the Netherlands, Francis II, Holy Roman Emperor and Czar Alexander I of Russia.